Updated: April 4, 2023

 1. Watch for Overly Generic Content and Greetings

 Cybercriminals send large batches of emails for more tremendous success.
 Look for examples like, “Dear valued customer.”

 The first part of the email address may be legitimate, but the last part is often off by letter or may include a number in the usual domain.
 Can you spot how this email address is fake?

 3. Look for Urgency or Demanding Actions

 “You’ve won!
-Click here to redeem prize,” or “We have your browser history pay now or we are telling your boss.”
+Click here to redeem a prize,” or “We have your browser history.
+Pay now, or we are telling your boss.”